The web is full of useful support perfect for start-up business owners.

 A marketing plan will help you to create a strategy for how to achieve your goals in business.
 Buckinghamshire Business First has put together a comprehensive template that business owners can use to create a marketing plan.

-Information available at Buckinghamshire Libraries
+Business and employment information available at Buckinghamshire Libraries

 Get your Business on-line with these comprehensive and easy to follow free guides >